Yuan devaluation exposes European exporters

 Sectors with the highest exposure are basic resources, personal and household goods, technology, chemicals and autos.

-The European basic resources index .SXPP, already down 16 percent in the past three months, fell a further 4.1 percent; the autos index .SXAP fell 4.1 percent and the personal and household goods index slid 2.4 percent.
+The European basic resources index, already down 16 percent in the past three months, fell a further 4.1 percent; the autos index fell 4.1 percent and the personal and household goods index slid 2.4 percent.

-The exporter-heavy German blue-chip DAX .GDAXI fell 2.7 percent, with automakers Daimler (DAIGn.DE), BMW (BMWG.DE) and Volkswagen (VOWG_p.DE) leading the way as China's car industry association reported the biggest monthly drop in vehicle sales in 2-1/2 years, even before any devaluation impact.
+The exporter-heavy German blue-chip DAX fell 2.7 percent, with automakers Daimler, BMW and Volkswagen (VOWG_p.DE) leading the way as China's car industry association reported the biggest monthly drop in vehicle sales in 2-1/2 years, even before any devaluation impact.

 "The rotation out of exporters to more domestically focused stocks and sectors, in Italy or Spain for example, has more to go," said Dennis Rose, a strategist at Barclays in London.